KuperbergLab/MRI_scripts/README.md

 _You must pass into a subject type (ya,ac,sc) with this option_

+####--run_second

+This just calls the script that was made by --setup_second.

 ####--surf_second

-With the second level statistics processed (after executing all\_studies.sh), it's time to display the results nicely.
+With the second level statistics processed (after using --run_second), it's time to display the results nicely.

 Using FreeSurfer, the functional data is painted on fsaverage, thresholded at an appropriate value corresponding to N and the p-value.